Medically reviewed by Drugs.com. Last updated on Feb 11, 2022.

-Polycythemia vera (pol-e-sy-THEE-me-uh VEER-uh) is a slow-growing blood cancer in which your bone marrow makes too many red blood cells.
-These excess cells thicken your blood, slowing its flow.
-They also cause complications, such as blood clots, which can lead to a heart attack or stroke.
+Polycythemia vera (pol-e-sy-THEE-me-uh VEER-uh) is a type of blood cancer.
+It causes your bone marrow to make too many red blood cells.
+These excess cells thicken your blood, slowing its flow, which may cause serious problems, such as blood clots.

-Polycythemia vera isn't common.
+Polycythemia vera is rare.
 It usually develops slowly, and you might have it for years without knowing.
 Often the condition is found during a blood test done for another reason.

-Many people with polycythemia vera don't have signs or symptoms.
+Many people with polycythemia vera don't have noticeable signs or symptoms.
 Some people might develop vague symptoms such as headache, dizziness, fatigue and blurred vision.

-- Itchiness, especially following a warm bath or shower
+- Itchiness, especially after a warm bath or shower

 - Painful swelling of one joint, often the big toe